WAB - Regional Route S: Grünbacher Sattel - Gutenmann - Würflach

 Parking

-A car park is available next to the start at Grünbacher Sattel.
+There is a parking lot available right at the start at Grünbacher Sattel.

-Take the train via Wiener Neustadt to Grünbach am Schneeberg Kohlebergwerk railway station.
-A short walk is required until you reach the starting point of the hike.
-Alternatively, travel to Puchberg am Schneeberg and continue on the bus to Grünbach am Schneeberg Klaus.
+Take the train from Wiener Neustadt to Grünbach am Schneeberg Kohlebergwerk station.
+A short walk remains to the starting point of the hike.
+Alternatively, travel to Puchberg am Schneeberg and take the bus to Grünbach am Schneeberg Klaus.

 Equipment

 Always bring suitable maps.
-Always wear appropriate, sturdy footwear, bring sun and rain protection and water, as well as a little something to eat.
-Bring your mobile phone with you and save the mountain rescue emergency number: 140
+Wear sturdy shoes adapted to the route, bring sun and rain protection as well as water and a snack.
+Take your mobile phone with you and save the mountain rescue emergency number: 140

 Safety information

-Your hiking experience in the Vienna Alps should be a thoroughly enjoyable and safe one.
-Therefore, please bear the following in mind:
+Your hikes in the Vienna Alps should be a completely beautiful and safe experience.
+Please therefore observe the following:

 Preparation

-Check whether the cabins and snack stations you intend to visit along the way are open.
-Inform someone before you set off of your chosen route and when you plan to return.
+Check whether the huts and snack stations you want to visit along the way are open.
+Inform someone about your route choice and your planned return time before you set out.

 Map recommendations